Condensation, mould and high CO2 levels

-Poor air quality due to poor ventilation leads to Condensation-Mould-High CO2 – Which in turn results in a high risk of health issues, spoiling of decorations and personal items
+Poor air quality due to poor ventilation leads to condensation, mould, and high CO2 levels, resulting in an increased risk of health issues and spoiling decorations and personal items.

-Do you ever stop and think about the air quality in your home, the air both you and your children breathe.
-Poor indoor air quality effects health, excessive humidity (water vapour) along with high CO2 (Carbon Dioxide) levels can result in mould growth, condensation, headaches which are associated with a range of other health problems.
-We are living in the 21st century, yet we are still living in damp, mould infested homes, why ?
+Do you ever stop to think about the air quality in your home, the air you and your children breathe?
+Poor indoor air quality affects health.
+Excessive humidity (water vapouandith high CO2 (Carbon Dioxide) levels can result in mould growth, condensation, and headaches and are associated wivarious of other health problems.
+We live in the 21st Century, yet we live in damp, mould-infested homes.
+Why?

-Most of the homes we live in were constructed in the 20th Century with open fires, which ventilated the property by drawing the moisture up the chimney, this in turn pulled dry air into the property, through the timber window frames and subfloor ventilation, this natural ventilation was referred to as draughts.
+Most of the homes we live in were constructed in the 20th Century with open fires which ventilated the property by drawing moisture up the chimney.
+This, in turn, pulled dry air into the property through the timber window frames and subfloor ventilation.
+This natural ventilation was referred to as 'draughts'.

-No one wants to live in a cold draughty home, why should you, energy costs are high and you want your home to be comfortable, dry and well presented, this is perfectly acceptable, times have moved on, insulation as become much more efficient and is installed free in some cases, windows are sealed tight to prevent draughts, ceramic tiles, laminated floor coverings, close fitting carpets, vinyl wallpapers are pleasing to the eye.
+No one wants to live in a cold, draughty home; why should you?
+Energy costs are high, and you want your home to be comfortable, dry and well-presented.
+This is perfectly acceptable, and times have moved on.
+Insulation has become much more efficient and is installed free in some cases, windows are sealed tight to prevent draughts, and ceramic tiles, laminated floor coverings, close-fitting carpets, and vinyl wallpapers are pleasing to the eye.

-But is making our properties airtight good for us?.
-This is not as simple to answer as you may think, both humans and animals need to breath good quality air, most people will agree the air always feels fresher outside.
-This being due to the fact, its not loaded with CO2, excess moisture and other pollution to the levels trapped within our homes, which leads to health issues and increases the population of dust mites
+But is making our properties airtight good for us?
+This is not as simple to answer as you may think.
+Both humans and animals need to breathe good quality air - most people will agree the air always feels fresher outside.
+This is partly because it's not loaded with CO2, excess moisture and other pollution to the levels trapped within our homes, leading to health issues and increasing the dust mites' population.

 Photograph showing back ground ventilation closed